Vishranthi-arun/serversideprocessing/README.md

 ![OUTPUT](https://user-images.githubusercontent.com/93427278/154802117-94bc1306-8b92-4f52-a0f8-697a7e632296.png)

 ## Result:
-The code to execute mathematical website in server side has been created successfully
+A website to perform mathematical calculations in server side is created.